BlueHorn07/bluehorn07.github.io/_posts/computer-science/algorithm/2021-10-08-Huffman-encoding.md

 <div class="notice" markdown="1">

-Consider a string consisting of 130 million characters and the alphabet {A, B, C, D}. `CDABDBACCDDBBCCDCC...` How to write this long string in binray with most economic way?
+Consider a string consisting of 130 million characters and the alphabet {A, B, C, D}. `CDABDBACCDDBBCCDCC...` How to write this long string in binary with most economic way?

 <hr/>